Solving Linear Inverse Problems using Higher-Order Annealed Langevin Diffusion: Accelerating higher-order Langevin dynamics

 and the gradient is $\nabla H (\bbX_t) = [\nabla_{\bbx_t} U (\bbx_t), \bbM^{-1}\bbv_t, \bbM^{-1}\bbz_t]$.
 Then, the pre-conditioned third-order dynamic is defined as follows\footnote{The square root of $\bbM$ is multiplying the stochastic term, while in~\eqref{eq:ct_underdamped_langevin} the inverse of $\bbM$ is multiplying the velocity variable.
 Both representations are equivalent, where the difference comes from a re-scaling of the kernel in~\eqref{eq:kernel} with $\bbM$.
 Then, the fluctuation-dissipation theorem~\eqref{eq:fluct-dissi} has to hold, so the stochastic term is multiplied by $\bbM^{1/2}$.}

 Again, the following proposition guarantees that the invariant distribution is~\eqref{eq:inv_distr}. \proposition{ Given Assumptions~\ref{Ass1} and~\ref{Ass2} and the Hamiltonian defined in~\eqref{eq:hamiltonian_3rd}, the distribution~\eqref{eq:inv_distr} is the unique invariant distribution of the dynamics~\eqref{eq:ct_G_markov_langevin_precondition}.} The proof is deferred to Appendix~\ref{A2}.
 Considering a pre-conditioning matrix is key in real-time applications, as it accelerates the convergence of the dynamic while yielding good performance.
 Recently, pre-conditioned \emph{overdamped} Langevin dynamics have been proposed for denoising tasks in image processing~\cite{kawar2021snips} and MIMO detection in communications~\cite{zilberstein2022}, where the negative inverse of the Hessian matrix of the score-posterior is used as a pre-conditioning matrix.
+Also, in~\cite{ma2022accelerating,zhang2023preconditioned}, a general recipe for designing the pre-conditioning matrix was proposed for the overdamped Langevin dynamics.
+Intuitively, the matrix takes into account the local geometry by adding second-order information to the exploration of the search space.
+This translates to a better convergence rate of the dynamic in all directions.
 Here we have extended this analysis, enabling the use of pre-conditioned higher-order Langevin dynamics for the solution of inverse problems.